 This valuation and advice service is free of charge with no obligation whatsoever.

-Rental values have risen quite considerably over the last few years but do please remember that with a six-month tenancy, a few extra weeks vacant spent trying to find a tenant at even £50 a month higher rent, will still not show a profit.
+Rental values have risen quite considerably over the last few years but do please remember that with a six-month Tenancy, having a property sitting empty for a few extra weeks trying to find a Tenant at even £50 a month higher rent, will not show a profit.
+We will always advise on a sensible way to move forward with a new Tenancy.

-Renting provides a much higher degree of “life style” flexibility, creating the opportunity to try new jobs, new locations and even perhaps new partners simply by giving one month’s notice.
+Renting provides a much higher degree of “life style” flexibility, creating the opportunity to try new jobs and new locations.

 Website

 Our own bespoke website provides a very useful Google map showing the exact location of our available properties.
-It also automatically updates the Rightmove website as well as updating our own Facebook page.
+It also automatically updates the Rightmove website.
 We also have a mailing list facility which automatically sends out emails and texts whenever we add a new property or reduce a price.
 GPS (Global Positioning System) is a major upgrade to the old and inaccurate postcode system for placing property on a map, our system shows exactly where is it to the nearest meter including which side of the road it is!

 Our website is continually being worked on to improve its usability and we add important features on a regular basis.